K-NIMESH/Harvard-University-cs50-Python/README.md

 #### 1. Indoor Voice

 The a file called indoor.py, implements a program in Python that prompts the user for input and then outputs that same input in lowercase.

+#### 2. Playback Speed

+The file called playback.py, implements a program in Python that prompts the user for input and then outputs that same input, replacing each space with ... (i.e., three periods).

 ___